qdservices/crossborder_doc/source/includes/v3_waybills.update.md

 }
 ```

-This endpoint confirms a new AirWaybill in ALL<span style="color: #d83636;">IN</span>E cross border after all parcels have been added through the add-parcel endpoint and the waybill is ready to be created and processed.
+This endpoint confirms a new AirWaybill in CBE tool after all parcels have been added through the add-parcel endpoint and the waybill is ready to be created and processed.

 ### HTTP Request